 If you have lost a limb during a serious accident or suffered an amputation as a result of an injury caused through fault or negligence of others, then contact our Amputation Solicitors to make a compensation claim.
-Even if you have have somehow contributed to the events leading to limb loss you could still be entitiled to make a compensation claim.
+Even if you have somehow contributed to the events leading to limb loss you could still be entitled to make a compensation claim.

 At Lanyon Bowdler we appreciate the life-changing nature of such an injury and the impact this can have on your life.
-Physical and mental recovery from the injury is of course critical but your long-term needs and potentially those of your family will be best served by ensuring the highest possible financial settlement for your Amputation Compensation.
+Physical and mental recovery from the injury is, of course, critical but your long-term needs and potentially those of your family will be best served by ensuring the highest possible financial settlement for your Amputation Compensation.

 The highly experienced Amputation Solicitors within Lanyon Bowdler’s serious injury department have in-depth expertise in providing support to deal with the lasting effects of losing a limb.
 We will support you thoroughly in making a claim for Amputation Compensation and help to construct a suitable care package to promote the best recovery possible that also provides for your long-term needs.